xsixtyfour/xsixtyfour.github.io/about.md

 <figure class="highlight"><pre><code class="language-yaml" data-lang="yaml"><span class="s"><br>cat ~/presentation.txt</span></code></pre></figure>

 <p>Hey there.
 I am a ██ year old guy from Canada based in the Netherlands, known on the internet as x64.
-I'm a privacy and security-focused Systems Engineer by profession, but at home, I'm a self-appointed gray hat hacker that loves OSINT and CTF's.
-I also love self-hosting and I'm a fan of any new technology that I can get my hands on.
+I'm a privacy and security-focused Systems Engineer by profession, but at home, I'm a self-appointed gray hat hacker that loves OSINT, CTF's and new technology in general.
+I'm also a big part of the home lab community, so I've run several different websites and projects within my home network and the public cloud.
+Some of those projects have been large, others small, but most of them have fizzled out due to lack of time.
+I plan to share my insights and knowledge on topics related to IT, security and beyond with no particular cadence on this blog.

  <h2 id="-where-to-find-me">&gt; Where to find me</h2>
 <ul>